duplode/duplode.github.io/src/posts/_distributive-connection.md

-a way of ruling out functors that aren't strictly positive,  with lack of strict positivity being the only possible source of non-naturality in `chartDist`, and any non-trivial lack of strict positivity leading to non-naturality and the composition law being broken. [^shapes-of-Select]
+a way of ruling out functors that aren't strictly positive,  with lack of strict positivity being the only possible source of non-naturality in `chartDist`, and any non-trivial lack of strict positivity leading to non-naturality and the composition law being broken. [^shape-of-Select]

 [^polarity]: Though it doesn't explicitly mention strict positivity, Michael Snoyman's [*Covariance and Contravariance*](